adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 With regards to long complex forms (or even shortish ones for that matter) there is the [One Thing Per Page](https://www.smashingmagazine.com/2017/05/better-form-design-one-thing-per-page/) pattern which I've spoken and written about before.

 In fact I talk about it so much at work, that I'm even starting to do my own head in with it.
 I dread to ask my colleagues what they think of my repetitive verbal abuse.

-But I go on about it for good reason.
-If you're not aware of it, go have a read.
-It's worth it.
-Importantly, this pattern can be extended beyond forms.
+Importantly this pattern isn't reserved for forms.

 For example, imagine a product page containing 10 high-res photos, a description, an add to basket form, dimensions, shipping information, related products, ratings, comments, and reviews or what have you.

 Typically, the images are collapsed down into a carousel.
 Instead, load up one image and include a *show all* link.
 Clicking this link would naturally show a page with all the images on it.
+This uses the natural building blocks of the web as a form of [progressive disclosure](https://medium.muz.li/design-technique-progressive-disclosure-1980def8dc97?gi=361cf4735361).

-This keeps the product page lightning fast.
+This keeps the product page fast.
 No images, means no need for a carousel.
 No carousel means far less code.

-Also, the image page is as fast as it can be.
-Once again no carousel is needed.
+The image page is fast too.
+And again no carousel is needed.
+Use the inherent scrolling behaviour to browse the images with ease.

 Not only is this in all likeliness easier to use, but the user will expect *this* page to take a little longer to load.
 It contains images afterall.